MiniMeDev/O365-eMail-Analytics/README.md

 # O365-eMail-Analytics
-Get analytics on email campaigns in your company or just statistics of who read those emails :) !
+PowerShell analytics on email campaigns in your o365 tenat company or just statistics of who read those emails :) !